 Sample Syllabus #1 Based on Churchill: Days

 1. Complex numbers, polar form 3

-2. Analyticity, Cauchy-Riemann equations3.
-Elementary functions 3 THE OHIO STATE
+2. Analyticity, Cauchy-Riemann equations 3

-3. Elementary functions TEST 4 University
+3. Elementary functions 4

+TEST

-4. Mapping by elementary functions 3 4803997.
+4. Mapping by elementary functions 3

-5. Cauchy integral theorem and consequence es TEST 5
+5. Cauchy integral theorem and consequence es 5

+TEST

-6. Power series 11231 3
+6. Power series 3

 7. Residues, definite integrals 6

-Sample Syllabus #2 Based on Kreyszig: (2 tests and a final exa ım)
+Sample Syllabus #2 Based on Kreyszig: (2 tests and a final exam)

 1. Complex analytic functions 9

-2. Complex integrals 5 •
+2. Complex integrals 5

 3. Power Series, Taylor and Laurent Series 4

 4. Integration by residues 6

 5. Conformal Mapping (omit 16.5) 4

-Complex functions and potential theory students are well-versed with the above mater only if you have s rial. some time 1 eft over and the
+6. Complex functions and potential theory: only if you have some time left over and the students

+are well-versed with the above material.